m47eus2/stm32-vscode-cubemx-template/README.md

 # stm32-vscode-cubemx-template

-Template for programming, flashing and debugging STM32 Microcontrollers with CubeMX and VScode using Makefile.
+Template for programming, flashing and debugging STM32 Microcontrollers with CubeMX and VSCode using Makefile.

-## Toolchain ⚙️
+## Toolchain 🔗

 - STM32CubeMX -> Generates startup code and Makefile
 - VSCode -> Main editor